xDestinoJS/meme-machine/README.md

 6. Point your browser to `http://localhost:3000`

 # Credits
-TimeTicks & xDestino
+TimeTicks, xDestino and the authors of socket.io, discord.js and express

 # ⚠️ Disclaimer
 Users of Meme Machine have the ability to post any image, including NSFW images.
-I'm _not_ responsible for any ban on any social media for any NSFW content being displayed.
+I'm _**not**_ responsible for any ban on any social media for any NSFW content being displayed.